COVID-19 Online dialogue and other inter faith activity

 - The Faith and Belief Forum have started a new podcast series on 'Faith during the pandemic', consisting of interviews with people from faith and belief communities across Britain about how they are dealing with this crisis.
 The latest podcast can be heard here https://faithbeliefforum.org/podcast-simon-keely-bateson-from-riverside-vineyard-church/?fbclid=IwAR1EUpKt0A1MX8FI3KTu32RsGX-b3mt9UScKptcI2hjlhVbsDtYbEOVz30Q

-- Faiths Forum for London, in partnership with Faiths United, are hosting a Multi-Faith Virtual Iftar on Monday 18 May on the topic of 'Unity and Solidarity'.
-The event will feature key workers, Muslim and other faith community leaders, and other special guests. https://www.facebook.com/IftarForHeroes/posts/3249730748405221
+- Faiths Forum for London, in partnership with Faiths United, hosted a Multi-Faith Virtual Iftar on Monday 18 May on the topic of 'Unity and Solidarity'.
+The event featured key workers, Muslim and other faith community leaders, and other special guests. https://www.facebook.com/IftarForHeroes/posts/3249730748405221

-- The Faith and Belief Forum, in collaboration with Open Iftar, are hosting a virtual event on 'A Storytelling Journey of Faith, Belief and Identity' on Monday 18 May at 7.15pm.
+- The Faith and Belief Forum, in collaboration with Open Iftar, hosted a virtual event on 'A Storytelling Journey of Faith, Belief and Identity' on Monday 18 May at 7.15pm.

-- Barking and Dagenham Faith Forum are holding a virtual meeting on Friday 22 May from 2-3pm for faith leaders to discuss the impact that government restrictions have had on their places of worship.
-They are also holding a second meeting to discuss planning for places of worship on Tuesday 9 June at 5.30pm.
+- Barking and Dagenham Faith Forum held a virtual meeting on Friday 22 May from 2-3pm for faith leaders to discuss the impact that government restrictions have had on their places of worship.
+They also held a second meeting to discuss planning for places of worship on Tuesday 9 June at 5.30pm.